-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 2 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

-- (2) The access information standard means that the information: - (a) is not false or misleading in a material particular; - (b) in relation to information of a technical nature, is prepared, published and maintained in accordance with the practices, methods and acts that would reasonably be expected from an experienced and competent person engaged in the ownership, operation or control of a pipeline in Australia acting with all due skill, diligence, prudence and foresight; and - (c) in relation to a forecast or estimate, is supported by a statement of the basis of the forecast or estimate and: - (i) is arrived at on a reasonable basis; and
+- (2) The access information standard means that the information: - (a) is not false or misleading in a material particular; - (b) in relation to information of a technical nature, is prepared, published and maintained in accordance with the practices, methods and acts that would reasonably be expected from an experienced and competent person engaged in the ownership, operation or control of a pipeline in Australia acting with all due skill, diligence, prudence and foresight; and - (c) in relation to a forecast or estimate, is supported by a statement of the basis of the forecast or estimate and:

-- (ii) represents the best forecast or estimate possible in the circumstances. - (3) Where a service provider becomes aware that information required to be published by it under this Part does not comply with the access information standard or this Part, the service provider must publish information that does comply as soon as practicable after the service provider becomes aware of the non-compliance.
+- (i) is arrived at on a reasonable basis; and - (ii) represents the best forecast or estimate possible in the circumstances. - (3) Where a service provider becomes aware that information required to be published by it under this Part does not comply with the access information standard or this Part, the service provider must publish information that does comply as soon as practicable after the service provider becomes aware of the non-compliance.

-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 2 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)